Need help with a Missing Tooth?

 Why should I replace my missing tooth?
 Your Lincoln, NE dentist answers…

 Is it important to replace molars?
-Your Lincoln, NE dentist answers…
+Your dentist in Lincoln, NE answers…

 Molars due to majority of grinding up food during chewing and take a lot of forces on a daily basis.
 If we lose our molars, we depend on smaller teeth that are not well-designed for this workload.
 This can cause us to lose more teeth over time.
 Our first molars erupt at age 6, and most adults have some dental work on their first molars at some point during their lifetime.
 First molars do 80% of the work while chewing food.
 If we lose a first molar, it is a good idea to replace it for optimal chewing function and to maintain a healthy relationship between our upper and lower jaws (occlusion).

-Why are dental implants the best option for replacing missing teeth?
-Your Lincoln, NE dentist answers…
+Why are dental implants the top option for replacing missing teeth?
+Your dentist in Lincoln, NE answers…

 What are the pros and cons of replacing a tooth with a bridge?
-Your Lincoln, NE dentist answers…
+Your dentist in Lincoln, NE answers…

 For patients who may already require crowns on adjacent teeth, sometimes a bridge is a more cost-effective way to restore their mouth.
 For those who do not, a dental implant is ideal.
 Occasionally, a traditional dental bridge is the only option if a person is not a candidate for an implant.
 In such cases, dental bridges are extremely valuable.
 The downside of a dental bridge is that the adjacent teeth must be reduced for crowns.
 If a patient does not need crowns on these teeth, this treatment creates the need to remove a significant amount of tooth structure.
 Dental bridges can be difficult for patients to clean, making them more prone to decay.

 Are dental implants safe?
-Your Lincoln, NE dentist answers…
+Your dentist in Lincoln, NE answers…

 Modern dental implants are made of bio-compatible titanium.
 Through extensive study over several decades, they have been shown to be a safe and effective treatment for tooth replacement.
 As with any dental or medical treatment, certain risks and complications could effect the success of an individual dental implant.
 At Nebraska Family Dentistry, we proudly partner with the excellent surgical team at Nebraska Oral and Facial Surgery to deliver the highest standards of care possible.

-How long to dental implants last?
-Your Lincoln, NE dentist answers…
+How long do dental implants last?
+Your dentist in Lincoln, NE answers…

 What is the failure rate of dental implants?
-Your Lincoln, NE dentist answers…
+Your dentist in Lincoln, NE answers…

 Dental implant success rates can vary depending on which tooth was replaced in the jaw.
 Typically, dental implants have a 98% success rate.